Cross-media guide

 How to extract frames from video and turn them into useful image assets.

 Frame extraction is one of the strongest cross-media workflows because it stays useful even when broader video export support is mixed.
-This guide explains how to capture good stills locally and move them into image routes afterward.
+This guide explains how to capture good stills locally and move them into image pages afterward.

 Tools